amberxie88/gym-skewb/README.md

 # gym-skewb

-An OpenAI environment for the Skewb
+An OpenAI environment for the Skewb and an implementation of Deep Reinforcement Learning to solve this tricky puzzle.

 ## Installation